Biblical Prophecy

 2 Peter 1:21 ESV

-In Obadiah 1 we see that he heard a report from the Lord.
+In Obadiah 1, we see that Obadiah heard a report from the Lord.
 Prophecy is a report from the Lord.

 We have heard a report from the Lord, and a messenger has been sent among the nations